 Interest expense should not be confused with interest paid.
 Under accrual accounting, interest expense is recognised as it accrues - regardless of when cash changes hands.
 A semi-annual coupon bond records monthly interest accruals even though the cash payment occurs twice a year.
 This timing difference between interest expense and cash interest paid can matter in cash flow analysis.

-Explained to a beginner
+Interest Expense explained to a beginner

 Imagine you borrow $10,000 from a bank to buy a car at a 6% annual interest rate.
 You owe $600 in interest for the year - that's your interest expense.
 For a company it works the same way: every loan, bond, or credit line has an interest rate, and the annual cost of those borrowings shows up on the income statement as interest expense.
 It comes out of profits before the tax bill is calculated.